 The neural connections in our brain wire together and create more pathways relating to that which we focus on.
-So if you spend your days worrying about not sleeping, guess what?
-You will probably not sleep that well.
+So if you spend your days worrying about not sleeping, then guess what, you will probably not sleep that well.
 This is why it is so easy to get addicted to a negative feedback loop.
 The more we think it, the more we experience it.
-Nice to know then that there are ways we can change this unhelpful chatter and start living more fulfilled lives.
-Hypnotherapy can be one of those ways.
+Nice to know then that there are ways we can change the negative circular thinking and start living more fulfilled lives.
+Hypnotherapy can be a very effective way of doing just that.

 Hypnosis is ancient.

 Hypnotherapy has been around for thousands of years and been used in medicine and healing practices since B.C.
 In Greek mythology the god of healing, Apollo, was well known for helping patients with incurable illnesses.
-His daughters, Hygieia (hygiene) and Panacea, would lead the patients to his temple.
-He’d find out what was troubling them and then tell them to have a little sleep, known as temple sleep, from where solutions to their healing would arrive in a metaphor.
+His daughters, Hygieia (hygiene) and Panacea, would lead the patients to his temple where he’d find out what was troubling them.
+He then asked them to have a little sleep, known as temple sleep, from where solutions to their healing would arrive in a metaphor.
 This worked very successfully and formed part of Apollo’s legacy in history as a healer.

-During the 20th century hypnosis was widely used in Russia’s hospitals, particularly for hypno birthing, and during WWII, hypnotherapy was used extensively.
-Dr. M Ralph Kaufman used hypnosis to elicit calm and sedation for battle weary soldiers, setting up tents in the middle of the battle zones to treat his patients from trauma and ‘neurosis’.
+During the 20th century hypnosis was widely used in Russia’s hospitals, particularly hypno birthing.
+Hypnotherapy was also used extensively on Germany during WWII to treat patients from trauma and ‘neurosis’ by Dr. M Ralph Kaufman who pioneered hypnosis to elicit calm and sedation for battle weary soldiers.

 EEG and hypnosis.